Qtt4423/Qtt4423.Github.io/financeSQL.md

     </ul>
   </li>
 </ol>
-These findings 💡highlight the significance of strategic financial planning to manage repayment burdens and secure favorable loan terms👏, offering valuable insights for 🌍 policymakers and decision-makers✅. <br><br>
+These findings 💡highlight the significance of strategic financial planning to manage repayment burdens and secure favorable loan terms👏, offering valuable insights for 🌍 policymakers and decision-makers✅. <br>

 ## Where Do We Go From Here 🚀✨:
   - 🔜 👌Use these insights to inform financial and policy decisions, negotiate smarter loan terms, and promote sustainable global🌍 growth.<br>
   - 🔜 ✍️ Dive deeper into how financing drives projects that change lives.<br>
   - 🔜 🗨️ Engage & Share your takeaways, 💡ideas for further analysis.<br>